Policies and Procedures

 If you are enrolled in multiple courses (as in June-July) and only want to cancel one of these, you can drop the course through my.SMU through the drop period (see dates and deadlines).

-If you are enrolled in only one course or if you want to cancel all of your courses and withdraw from the term, you MUST fill out additional paperwork in one of the following ways:
+If you are enrolled in only one course or if you want to cancel all of your courses and withdraw from the term, you MUST fill out a Cancellation/Withdrawal form.
+It will be processed by the Intersessions Office and then Enrollment Services.
+Cancellation/withdrawal is not an automatic process, so it will take a few business days before the course is removed from your schedule in my.SMU and a refund to be processed (if applicable).

 Cancellations prior to the start of term are entitled to a 100% refund.
-See program Dates & Deadlines to check if your cancellation is eligible.
+See program Dates & Deadlines for your program dates.

 SMU Financial Aid